 The Talented Mr Ripley (1999) Tom would like Dickie's life, thanks (Visual Index)

-Summertime (1955) David Lean's camera follows Katharine Hepburn in Venice.
-(Visual Index)
+Summertime (1955) David Lean takes Katharine Hepburn in Venice (Visual Index)

 Double Indemnity (1944) the greatest of all noirs?
 (Visual Index)

 A Star is Born (1954) Judy Judy Judy...but what a fine picture, too (Visual Index)

 Jurassic Park (1993) to coincide with its rerelease (Visual Index)

 The Eagleman Stag & Death to the Tin Man our first short film special!